bijoutrouvaille/fireward/readme.md

 #### Lists

-Firestore lists are supported and transpile to arrays or tuples in TS.
-The syntax is `MyType[]` or `MyType[n]`.
-The second variant will transpile to a MyType tuple up to n in size.
-For example, if n is 4 (`MyType[4]`), then the result will be a 0,1,2,3 or 4-tuple, basically, an array up to 4 in length.
-Check the top of the generated TS file for the exported types that represent it.
+Firestore lists are supported and transpile to arrays in TS.
+The syntax is `MyType[]`.
+The type is not validated in Firestore.

-_Important_: the only way to ensure that the list of, say strings, contains strings is by using the tuple syntax above.
-Firestore does not have the capability to validate arbitrary size lists.
+_Note:_ the syntax MyType[n] will continue to work for some time, but it is being phased out.
+Please use tuple syntax.

+#### Tuples

+The tuple syntax is very similar to TS.

+- Any supported type can be an element of the tuple.
+- To make an element optional, suffix it with a question mark.

+Example: `[string, 'hello', 123, int?, (string | MyType)?]`

+The above requires the first three elements present, but the last two are optional.

 #### Optional Types and `null`